 Downtown Dallas: The DART Hub

-Hotels run $250 to $500 per night during match weeks.
+Hotels ran $250 to $500 per night during match weeks.
 The Omni Dallas, The Joule (Main Street), and The Adolphus are the anchor properties.
-The Kay Bailey Hutchison Convention Center will house the International Broadcast Center, so expect the Arts District and surrounding blocks to carry a tournament-week energy even on non-match days.
+The Kay Bailey Hutchison Convention Center was designated as the tournament’s International Broadcast Center.
 For furnished apartments in Downtown Dallas, month-to-month leases run below hotel surge rates.

 Not for you if: You want to walk to the stadium.
 Downtown is 20 miles from AT&T Stadium.
-Every match day requires the bus bridge, TRE, or rideshare.
+Every match day required the bus bridge, TRE, or rideshare.

 Uptown: Best Restaurants, Best Walk Score

 Not for you if: You’re on a tight budget.
-Uptown is the most expensive neighborhood on this list, and its hotel rates will spike the highest during peak matches like England vs Croatia.
+Uptown was the most expensive neighborhood on this list.

 Deep Ellum: Nightlife and the Closest DART Stop to Fair Park

 Deep Ellum is Dallas’s live music and street art district: bars, record shops, and late-night taco joints along Elm Street and Main Street.
-The DART Green Line runs through Deep Ellum station, and Fair Park (home to the FIFA Fan Festival) is just two stops east.
-That makes Deep Ellum the strongest pick for fans splitting time between the Fan Festival and the nightlife scene.
+The DART Green Line runs through Deep Ellum station, and Fair Park, which hosted the FIFA Fan Festival, is just two stops east.
+That made Deep Ellum the strongest pick for fans splitting time between the Fan Festival and the nightlife scene.

-Hotels and Airbnbs run $150 to $300 per night, making it the most affordable inner-Dallas option.
+Hotels and Airbnbs ran $150 to $300 per night, the most affordable inner-Dallas option.
 Short-term rental apartments in Deep Ellum and neighboring Oak Cliff tend to undercut hotel prices for groups.
 For furnished apartments in Deep Ellum, check availability early — this neighborhood books fast during events.

 Arlington: Walk to the Stadium, Skip Everything Else

-If your trip is purely about matches, Arlington eliminates the transit question entirely.
-Hotels near AT&T Stadium and the Texas Live! entertainment district put you within a 10-to-15-minute walk of the gates.
+For a trip built purely around matches, Arlington eliminated the transit question entirely.
+Hotels near AT&T Stadium and the Texas Live! entertainment district sit within a 10-to-15-minute walk of the gates.
 No bus bridge, no rideshare surge, no 90-minute commute.
 Just walk.

 Not for you if: You want to experience Dallas.
 Arlington is not Dallas.
 It has no nightlife district, no walkable culture, and no DART access.
 Between matches, you’ll need a car or rideshare to do anything else.